jabbermarky/jabbermarky.github.io/_portfolio/godeep.md

 company-description: >
     GoDeep Mobile provides performance management tools to coaches of college and professional football teams.
+blurb: >
+    For GoDeep, I lead the development and launch of a mobile-responsive web application.

 brief-description: |
     The client needed a tablet-optimized application that a coach could use to grade a player's performance during a game or practice.
 The client was not sure which tablets would be used by the coaches, so we needed to support iPads, Android tablets, and Windows Surface tablets.